abhilash-patil/Flutter-Instagram-Clone-with-Firebase/README.md

-# Instagram Clone with backend
+# Instagram Clone with Firebase
 ### Fully Functional Instagram clone built with Flutter and Firebase as its back-end with BLoC state management.